BD Diagnostic Solutions Products (Update A)

 Patching may require device reboot — plan for process interruption

-WORKAROUNDDisconnect affected devices from the network if network connectivity is not necessary for clinical operations
+WORKAROUNDDisconnect affected devices from the network if continuous network connectivity is not medically necessary

 API: /api/v1/advisories/21b59889-c812-44ea-94f2-5e88025a910f